Lisanwud/-diabetes-meal-analysis-/README.md

 The application uses a two-stage approach for impact assessment:

 1. **Image Classification**: EfficientNetV2 model to identify food class.
-2. **Impact Analysis**: Random Forest classifier to determine diabetes impact level based on nutritional profile.
+2. **Impact Analysis**: Rule-based assessment to determine diabetes impact level based on nutritional profile, aligned with clinical guidelines.

 Impact levels are categorized as:
 - **Low**: Safe for regular consumption.